COTC-Header-1600-x-800_crop 5_00000_crop

 Film and TV characters almost invariably depict real human problems with startling accuracy.

 We watch characters get into trouble because of their traumas.
 Remember Bradley Cooper’s character, Jackson Maine in A Star Is Born?
-It wasn’t his drinking that caused his downfall and suicide.
+It wasn’t Jackson's drinking that caused his downfall and suicide.
 He drank because of his infant trauma, the loss of his mother at birth, and his fear of Ally (Lady Gaga) leaving him too.

 We watch anger we aren’t allowed.
 Ms. Sofia in Alfonso Cuaron’s Roma is a good example.
-She rages, blames others, becomes abusive as a way to avoid her hurt and grief at her husband’s betrayal.
+She rages, blames others, and becomes abusive as a way to avoid her hurt and grief at her husband’s betrayal.
 We see her maid, Cleo’s numbness as a different reaction to hurt and loss.
 We know their grief and come more openly into our own.

-Films give us permission to feel feelings we don’t think are allowed.
+Films permit us to feel feelings we don’t think are allowed.
 We can want what we don’t have.
 Or see more clearly what gets in the way.
 Yorgos Lanthimos’ film, The Favourite, shows some of this clearly in the envy and vicious rivalry of Lady Sarah (Rachel Weisz) and Abigail (Emma Stone) for Queen Anne’s (Olivia Colman) favor.

 What We Search For & Question Through Film